faceleg/ConnectionKit/XCode/Project Templates/README.txt

-All Templates shold be installed in
+All Templates should be installed in

-Library/Application Support/Developer/Shared/Xcode/Project Templates

-So, for example, ~/Library/Application Support/Developer/Shared/Xcode/Project Templates/Sandvox
+~/Library/Application Support/Developer/Shared/Xcode/Project Templates